Two Can Travel

 Genki was started in 2021 and offers travel health insurance designed specifically for nomads.

-Their World Explorer plan is a flexible monthly subscription that covers every country in the world.
+Their Genki Traveler plan is a flexible monthly subscription that covers every country in the world.
 It’s available to all citizens worldwide, even if they’re already traveling.
 You can sign up and cancel your policy online.

 We like that Genki offers a longer coverage period for American citizens traveling to the US, which we’ll get into later in the article.